wonsang/nonfractal/README.md

 # nonfractal: MATLAB Toolbox for estimating nonfractal connectivity

 ## Description
-It is a MATLAB toolbox for estimating nonfractal connectivity from a set of time series such as resting state fMRI BOLD signals.
+It is a MATLAB toolbox for estimating both nonfractal connectivity and fractal connectivity from a set of time series such as resting state fMRI BOLD signals.

 ## Depends
 * Statistics Toolbox